NDS for Azure - Installation & Management

 Prompt asking to generate a SAS token for NDS with Yes or No options.

 2. Provide start and end dates for the SAS tokens.
 The tokens are only valid during this time period.
-You might accept the defaults by pressing Enter for each, or modify them according to the format shown.
+You can accept the defaults by pressing Enter for each, or modify them according to the format shown.

 Prompt asking to generate a SAS token with default date settings displayed.